teutobod/CarND-LaneLines-P1/writeup.md

 For the clustering I decided to use the DBSCAN algorithm, which I implemented by my own.

 After the clustering each line cluster is classified to be either a left or a right lane marking cluster.
-This can be easily done by evaluating the average slope of each cluster: slope ≤ 0 means left lane marking cluster. slope > 0 means right lane marking cluster.
+This can be easily done by evaluating the average slope of each cluster:

+* Slope ≤ 0 means left lane marking cluster.
+* Slope > 0 means right lane marking cluster.

 Finally linear regression (numpy.polyfit) is used to create one single line per lane marking cluster.
 The resulting linear functions are then used to draw the line annotations into the image.